noyphouthid/Jarn_Noy/README.md

 Graphic Designer & Web Developer
 -------------------------------------

-I am a 2nd year student majoring in computer science from Polytechnic College
+I am a student majoring in computer science from Polytechnic College

 * 🌍  I'm based in I'm based in Vientiane, Laos
 * ✉️  You can contact me at [noyphouthid22@gmail.com](mailto:noyphouthid22@gmail.com)